 This is where AI vs human actually matters, and it's narrower than vendor marketing suggests.
 The bar for "needs a human" is not "the call is important" — it's "the call requires multi-step judgment that a structured intake script can't capture."

-- Home services, professional services, dental, real estate, general scheduling — Routine intake.
+- Home services, professional services, real estate, general scheduling — Routine intake.
 Name, number, reason, urgency, address.
 AI handles this excellently.
 Vendor's "human touch" doesn't change the conversion rate.

 - Legal intake, financial advisory, high-ticket B2B sales discovery — Multi-step intake with judgment calls (conflict checks, jurisdiction, materiality).
 Hybrid services or human-first vendors earn their premium here.